 Of course, the love of Dutch people for bikes is impressive.
 Bicycles are everywhere.
 Adults, children, teens.
 Practically everyone has a bike there!
-It really surprised me to know that already in 1880’s there was an incentive to people to use them as mean of transportation.
+It really surprised me to know that already in the 1880s there was an incentive for people to use them as a mean of transportation.

 2- Gastronomic Dutch Babel

 Eating in Amsterdam is a difficult task.
 And it has nothing to do with the lack of restaurants, bars, and cafes.
 It’s the opposite.
 There are plenty of them.
 Every type of food for all sizes of pockets.